-The ICD views the lack of a standard shareholder engagement framework as one of the greatest obstacles to increased dialogue between directors and significant shareholders of Canadian public companies. to adopt a clear policy on the way they will approach engagement, identify potential engagement topics and seek out and prepare for investor engagement.
+In March 2016, the Institute of Corporate Directors (ICD) published guidance to help boards of Canadian public companies develop an engagement approach to corporate governance between directors and significant shareholders.
+The ICD endorsed the 2014 U.S. Shareholder-Director Exchange (SDX) Protocol, which we discussed in detail in Davies Governance Insights 2015.2 SDX encourages boards to adopt a clear policy on the way they will approach engagement, identify potential engagement topics and seek out and prepare for investor engagement.
 The ICD viewed the lack of a standard framework as one of the greatest obstacles to increased dialogue between directors and significant shareholders of Canadian public companies.
 ICD's guidance is in many ways consistent with the SDX Protocol but designed to account for the unique aspects of Canada's markets, and it contemplates issuers adopting a proactive and consistent shareholder engagement strategy involving regular meetings between shareholders and board members.3